WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/10-radio-mics-2024/index.md

 microphones (mini XLR with a 3.5mm adapter).
 In the future, we may also purchase four 3-pin LEMO to 3.5mm adapters so that the old system and new system can be used concurrently to avoid hiring from the WAC.

-This will likely be continued until maintenance costs become too high.
+This will likely be continued until maintenance costs become too high, but the aim is that if this system fails (which we feel that it might), we will have something else that we can use/fall back on without having to hire in or wait for repairs.

 ### Alternatives